How To Choose Running Shoes

 Now that you know the basics for finding the right fit, it’s time to dive into finding the perfect shoe for your running style.
 From the most cushioning to race-day favorites, we’re breaking down all the categories so you can find your perfect match.

-These are your cushioned, everyday trainers.
-They’re great for beginners who are lacing up for the first time as well as seasoned pros who want a springy shoe for recovery runs.
+These are your cushioned, everyday trainers and versatile running shoes.
+They make for a great beginner’s running shoe—those who are lacing up for the first time as well as seasoned pros who want a springy shoe for recovery runs.
 These shoes have more cushioning that lifts them up off the ground for exceptional energy return and comfort.

 Choose Ultraboost if you want the most cushioning.